NeuroML/Documentation/source/Userdocs/SingleNeuronExample.md

  ...
 ```

-The information provided by both will be similar, but `info()` is perhaps more NeuroML specific whereas the Python `help()` function provides Python language related information also.
+The information provided by the different sources will be similar, but `ctinfo()` is perhaps the most NeuroML specific (whereas the Python `help()` function provides Python language related information also.)
-Further, the {ref}`schema documentation <schema:explicitinput>` also includes examples that will make their usage clearer.

 Another useful function is the `parentinfo()` function.
 Like `info()` it provides some information about the component/object:
 ```
-neuroml.InputList().parentinfo()
+ctparentinfo("InputList")
 InputList -- An explicit list of  **input** s to a **population.**

 Please see the NeuroML standard schema documentation at https://docs.neuroml.org/Userdocs/NeuroMLv2.html for more information.